SaqibMamoon/post-fMRIPrep-analysis/README.md

 ```
 python run.py "preprocessed/fmriprep" "results" participant --space MNI152NLin2009cAsym --bids-dir "Nifti" --participant-label 104 119 --task nback -w "work"
 ```
 Everything in quotes is a folder.
+More possible inputs can be found at the beginning of run.py.

 ## Possible Errors